ciricocamila/ciricocamila/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at Cognizant-Ford
+- 🔭 I’m currently working on Ford's squads
 - 🌱 I’m currently learning CSS SASS and React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with react frontend skills